 - Control erosion and filter pollutants to protect water quality

 - Enhance water quantity

 - Create wildlife habitat, shelter and food sources

 - Conserve wildlife corridors and habitat to reduce fragmentation

 #Benefits of on-farm biodiversity

 Interested in increasing pollinator habitat?
-Check out Bee Better Certified™, our new pollinator certification program offered in partnership with the Xerces Society.
+Check out Bee Better Certified™, our pollinator certification program offered in partnership with the Xerces Society.

 #Financial and technical resources

 The Natural Resources Conservation Service (NRCS) can provide technical and financial assistance to agricultural producers who are implementing conservation projects on certified organic farms.

-The EQIP program provides technical and financial assistance (up to $20,000 per year) to help farmers implement conservation planning and practices such as establishing buffer zones, improving soil quality while minimizing erosion, and more.
+The Environmental Quality Incentives Program Organic Initiative (EQIP) provides technical and financial assistance (up to $20,000 per year) to help farmers implement conservation planning and practices such as establishing buffer zones, improving soil quality while minimizing erosion, and more.